sgujjeli/hello-world/README.md

 # hello-world
-This new year I am getting started on github
+This new year I am getting started on github.
+BTW this is Sudheer a software consultant.